ScottLogic/blog/_posts/2015-02-19-rtl-plugin.md

 title: Making a RTL plugin in less
 date: 2015-02-19 00:00:00 Z
 categories:
-- lpage
 - Tech
 author: lpage
 layout: default_post
 oldlink: http://www.scottlogic.com/blog/2015/02/19/rtl-plugin.html
 disqus-id: "/2015/02/19/rtl-plugin.html"
 summary: I mentioned in the previous post that I would create a plugin for less which converted from LTR to RTL.
 Here is a tutorial post on creating that plugin.
 ---

 I mentioned in the previous post that I would create a plugin for less which converted from LTR to RTL.
 Here is a tutorial post on creating that plugin.